 Soothers or pacifiers are sometimes given to babies during rest, sleep or other times.
 If you choose to give your baby a soother, here are a few tips:

-- Avoid dipping the soother in honey or other sweet substances that can cause tooth decay.
+- avoid dipping the soother in honey or other sweet substances that can cause tooth decay; and

-Soothers or pacifiers are not recommended once all baby teeth have grown in, usually when your child is about 3 years of age.
-After this age, regular use of a soother may affect the child’s speech and language development.
-Parents can start to "wean" children off the soother as soon as possible.
+Soothers or pacifiers are not recommended once all baby teeth have grown in, usually when your child is about 3 years old.
+After this age, regular use of a soother may affect the child’s speech development.

 The Canadian Dental and Medical Associations and the dental professionals of British Columbia recommend fluoride for preventing tooth decay for people of all ages.